 Our Master’s in Econometrics and Quantitative Economics is an immersive, three-term residential program that can be finished in as little as 12 months.

-Over that short time, you’ll attain deep analytical and empirical skills in microeconomics and econometrics—essential, sought-after skills in the current market.
+Over that short time, students attain deep analytical and empirical skills in microeconomics and econometrics—essential, sought-after skills in the current market.
 We also provide dual-degree options, which can broaden opportunities in areas such as finance and business analytics.

 You will learn: